drm/Mystique/README.md

-# Meander: the PHP code analysis, generation, inspection and refactoring library #
+# Mystique: the PHP code analysis, generation, inspection and refactoring library #

-Meander is a library that provides tools for easily inspection, analyzing, generating and refactoring PHP code.
+Mystique is a library that provides tools for easily inspection, analyzing, generating and refactoring PHP code.
 The library consists of five separate loosely coupled components: the **parser**, the **compiler**, the **inspector** and the **builder** and **refactoring**.
 Combining these components allow you to: